Adriele-lima/Lets-Cook-School/README.md

 # Let's Cook School

 Let's Cook School is a site for amatur people that wants to learn how to cook.
-Our school will provide the best of gastronomic experience, and you will have fun while you learn how to do delicius food!
+The school will provide the best of gastronomic experience, and you will have fun while you learn how to do delicius food!
 Our school is located in Northside Dublin, only 15 min driving from city center.

 ![Responsive](https://github.com/Adriele-lima/Portfolio-1/blob/main/assets/images/Responsive.jpg)